 As a mountain group Martuljek is certainly the most beautiful one in Julian Alps.
 Exhibited just above the main valley of Sava river it represents an ideal of a mountain harmony.

-Špik itself is the ideal of a sharp pyramid peak.
+Špik itself is an ideal of a sharp pyramid peak.
 Although not the highest in the group it attracts all views.
 Its 1000 meters high north wall seems unclimbable.
-But, as usually in the Julian Alps, southern face is not so remarkable.
-This is where the route climbs up comfortably, only the last part is rocky and steep.
+But, as usually in the Julian Alps, the southern face is not so remarkable.
+This is where the normal route climbs up comfortably, only the last part is rocky and steep.

 Summit ViewDespite not being the highest summit in Martuljek group, Špik offers a very nice panorama.
 The view on Martuljek wilderness towards the east and south-east is stunning.
 Every single tower in the ridge from Rokav to Škrlatica can be seen. Škrlatica north face is just in front of us.
 Towards the south, across Krnica valley, two giants of Julian Alps are standing: Razor and Prisojnik.
 The view towards the west and the north is opened and we can distinguish many peaks of Julian Alps, Carnic Alps, Hohe Tauern and Nockberge.
 In a clear day also Dachstein can be seen.

 Martuljek group - main summits, access roads and marked paths.